 What is SEO spam on WordPress?

-You’re looking at an example of a website that’s likely infected with SEO spam.
+So, if your search turned up anything resembling what is presented above, you’re likely looking at an example of a website (hopefully not yours) that’s infected with SEO spam.
 And because WordPress websites are so common — along with their vulnerabilities — they’re frequently a target for bad actors and their scams.
 When a WordPress site gets hacked, the hacker has free reign to use it to further any number of sinister goals.

 In the example we just saw, an ordinary web address seems to be driving traffic somewhere where they expect to buy medication, but will probably get ripped off.

 The unique spelling of the medications we searched make them prime keywords for hackers to inject into a website in order to attract their actual targets.
 SEO spam can use all kinds of keywords — such as those for athletic shoes or adult content — to attract unwitting traffic.
-In fact, some reports indicate that more than half of all website hacks involve SEO spam.
+In fact, SEO spam was responsible for 38.4% of infections identified in our 2024 malware trends report.

 How to Find SEO Spam on WordPress